Japan, S. Korea to mend ties at summit amid regional threat

 The history disputes spilled over to trade and defense.
 The two countries agreed to negotiate to restore South Korea’s trade status to one before Japan imposed restrictions in 2019.

-On Friday, a dozen South Korean business leaders traveling with Yoon are to meet Japanese counterparts and possibly discuss setting up a private fund for economic, security and cultural projects.
+On Friday, a dozen South Korean business leaders traveling with Yoon are to meet Japanese counterparts and possibly discuss setting up a private fund for economic, security and cultural projects, including those for youths.

 Associated Press writers Hyung-jin Kim and Kim Tong-hyung in Seoul, South Korea, contributed to this report.